ALBesana/H.A.K.I.-Animal-Doctors-IMS/README.md

 - Open the Admin of MySQL

-- create a new datbase and name it animal_doctors
+- create a new datbase and name it animal

 - go to import then press Choose File